McGill-ECSE321-Winter2019/ecse321-group-project-12/README.md

-#  PLEASE MAKE IT PUBLIC
+#  ECSE321 Project Group 12

-#ECSE321 Project Group 12
+We would like to make our project public and visible

 Team Members: